Applying for Aid

 Albion's FAFSA code number is 002235.

 The U.S. Department of Education is encouraging all families to file the FAFSA via the web.
-Before completing the FAFSA online you must file for a PIN.
-Please note that both you and one of your parents must sign up for a PIN.
+Before completing the FAFSA online you must file for an FSA ID.
+Please note that both you and one of your parents must sign up for an FSA ID.
 You should also include your e-mail address on your FAFSA.
 Pre-application worksheets are available on the FAFSA website to assist families in collecting the necessary data prior to completing the FAFSA.

-Watch a video that describes how to complete the FAFSA in seven easy steps.
+Watch a video that gives you tips on how to complete the FAFSA.

 Complete Your File